 Familiar challenges and new complications

 We analyzed 86 launches scheduled for 2018 onward with expected sales in excess of $300 million.
 We found that between February and August 2020, all of these launches were disrupted through delays, lost revenues, or both.
-Companies chose to delay launches in 45 percent of cases, regulatory delays affected another 40 percent, and other external factors such as supply-chain problems accounted for the remaining 15 percent of delays.
+Companies chose to delay launches in 45 percent of cases, regulatory delays affected another 40 percent, and other external factors such as supply-chain problems accounted for the remaining 15 percent of delays.2 In the United States, for instance, the median interval between approval and first scripts had increased more than threefold by May 2020, from 17 to 58 days, although it shrunk back to 21 days by September.3

 Why the traditional launch model is losing effectiveness